 • Avoid contact with baby animals' body fluids and secretions

-• Do not handle baby animals that appear to be vomiting or have diarrhea • Do not let stray baby animals come in contact with your other pets
+• Do not handle baby animals that appear to be vomiting or have diarrhea

 • If you are bitten or scratched, wash the wound with soap and water, and seek medical advice immediately!